Alirocumab: Side effects

 Side effects that occurred in more than 2% of people treated with alirocumab in clinical trials and that occurred more frequently than with placebo, included nose and throat irritation, injection site reactions and bruising, flu-like symptoms, urinary tract infection, diarrhea, bronchitis and cough, and muscle pain, soreness, and spasms.

-There are no available data on use of alirocumab in pregnant women to assess risks to the fetus, nor is there data on use in children.
+There are no available data on use of alirocumab in pregnant women to assess risks to the fetus.
+There is data to support the use of alirocumab in paediatric populations with familial hypercholesterolaemia.
+The systematic review and meta-analysis completed by Xiao et al.,[36] assessing the safety and efficacy of alirocumab and evolocumab found that alirocumab significantly reduces LDL-C in paediatric populations and is also beneficial in the reduction of apolipoprotein B and lipoprotein-a [36].
+This was supported in the phase 3 randomised control trial assessing the efficacy of alirocumab in paediatric cohorts with heterozygous familial hypercholesterolemia which found that in both 2 weekly and 4 weekly dosing, there was a significant reduction in LDL-C, with reductions of -43% and -46.4% respectively [37].
+The main dose finding study "ODYSSEY KIDS" assessing the safety and efficacy of doses and frequency of administration of alirocumab found that both 2 weekly and 4 weekly dosing cohorts had reduced LDL-C to targets of below 130mg/dL at week 8 for 89% of the 2 weekly dosing cohort and 73% of the 4 weekly dosing cohort [35].
+All of the studies discussed above had no serious adverse drug reactions reported, however there were discontinuations to therapy in a minor cohort of patients generally due to neutropenia or fatigue, however this was not associated with the alirocumab intervention [35][36][37].

 Pharmacology

 Alirocumab works by inhibiting the PCSK9 protein.
 PCSK9 binds to the low-density lipoprotein receptor (LDLR) (which takes cholesterol out of circulation), and that binding leads to the receptor being degraded, and less LDL cholesterol being removed from circulation.
 Inhibiting PCSK9 prevents the receptor from being degraded, and promotes removal of LDL cholesterol from circulation.

 After subcutaneous administration of alirocumab, maximal suppression of free PCSK9 occurs within 4 to 8 hours and has an apparent half-life of 17 to 20 days.
 Inhibition is dose-dependent.
 The antibody is distributed through the circulation, and it is eliminated at low concentrations by binding to its target, and at higher concentrations through a proteolytic pathway.